 At 1937, Tarihiko logged the weather as “Wind SE 25 knots, moderate to heavy driving rain, visibility 2 to 3 miles, with seas choppy in Port Gore”.
 Later that evening, visibility decreased, there was no moon and many of those at the helm of lifeboats and other small craft were having trouble navigating their boats.

-The Arahura’s R/O, David Hopgood, reported: “The evacuation results could easily have been reversed if the weather had continued to deteriorate”.
+Arahura’s R/O, David Hopgood, reported: “The evacuation results could easily have been reversed if the weather had continued to deteriorate”.

-356 of the Mikhail Lermontov’s passengers and crew were transferred to Tarihiko and another 381 were transferred to the larger Arahura.
+Three hundred and fifty-six of the Mikhail Lermontov’s passengers and crew were transferred to Tarihiko and another 381 were transferred to the larger Arahura.
 One Australian man who had fallen from a lifeboat was rescue by HMNZS Taupo.
 The rescuers had great difficulty determining the number of people who had been aboard the cruise liner and were also having trouble counting the survivors.

 With the survivors embarked, David Hopgood returned to Arahura’s radio room.
 Suddenly the door burst open and in came Captain Vorobyov, accompanied by the Communist Party representative.
 “Get Vladivostok on the phone,” he ordered.
 Arahura was equipped with HF R/T and the request was quite feasible, but Hopgood decided that a phone patch through to the local Russian Embassy might be a better idea.